chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 #### Suspicion

-> **SHRIMPORIUM SHIP, RIVER, SWAMP, TAIL OUTSKIRTS - NIGHT**
+> **STEAMBOAT, RIVER, SWAMP, TAIL OUTSKIRTS - NIGHT**

 - It's dark-out.
-Fierce winds cause the Shrimporium to rock back-and-forth on the turbulent River.
+Fierce winds cause the Steamboat to rock back-and-forth on the turbulent River.
 Dry lightning flashes.
 - Raya paces around.
 "What if he's arranging an assault with his village?"
 	- Sisu: "Boun has been gone for 5 minutes.
 You must have *damar*.
 You were so worried he'd poison our porridge, and see, we're fine!"
 - Raya: "But what if that's his trick?"